GoogleCloudPlatform/PerfKitBenchmarker/README.md

 **Note:** Not all flavors are supported on every region.
 Always check first if the flavor is supported in the region.

+## Image prerequisites for Docker based clouds
+Docker instances by default don't allow to SSH into them.
+Thus it is important to configure your Docker image so that it has SSH server installed.
+You can use your own image or build a new one based on a Dockerfile placed in tools/docker_images directory - in this case please refer to [Docker images document](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker/tree/master/tools/docker_images).

 ## Create and Configure a `.boto` file for object storage benchmarks

 In order to run object storage benchmark tests, you need to have a properly configured `~/.boto` file.
 The directions require that you have installed `google-cloud-sdk`.
 The directions for doing that are in the [gcloud installation section](#install-gcloud-and-setup-authentication).